GPUOpen-Effects/FidelityFX-FSR-Unity-URP/README.md

 # NOTE
 At present, if you turn on FSR, the anti-aliasing (MSAA) setting will be set to 8X by default.
 You can change this to a lower MSAA level or other anti-aliasing solution.
 However, keep in mind that FSR 1.0 requires an anti-aliasing process before it can work.
 This is the MSAA setting: `settings.msaaSampleCount = 8;`

+Mobile platforms (including those in standalone VR headsets) are not guaranteed to work due to the current compute shader implementation.